-Everyone has a different relationship with food, which depends on personal tastes, traditions and individual dietary needs.
-Those who travel often recognize diversity as an extraordinary added value and an inexhaustible source of enrichment; however, they also recognize that there are foods that are common across the globe, albeit with their variations and peculiarities.
-Among these are baked goods.
+Each of us has a different relationship with food, which depends on personal tastes, traditions and individual nutritional needs.
+Those who travel often recognize diversity as an extraordinary value and an inexhaustible source of enrichment; however, they also recognize that there are foods that are common across the world, albeit with their variants and specific elements.
+Among these, there are baked goods.

-So let's start with a definition: what do we mean by baked goods?
+So let's start with a definition: what do we mean by baked product?

-Baked goods are a broad category of foods produced by baking doughs made from flour, water, and yeast.
-Processing and baking vary depending on the type of product.
+Baked goods are a broad category of foods made from cooking dough made from flour, water and yeast.
+Processing and cooking vary depending on the type of product you want to obtain.

 The importance of baked goods in food culture

-Every country and region have their own baked goods, ranging from bread to pastries, from pizza to pita.
-Everywhere, they are a source of nourishment, but also of social connection and celebration of events, as well as forms of cultural tradition, passed down from one generation to the next.
+Every country and region has its own baked specialties, ranging from bread to sweets, from pizza to pitta.
+Everywhere, they are a source of nourishment, but also of social connection and celebration of events, as well as vehicles of cultural transmission, passed down from one generation to the next.

-In Europe, for example, wheat bread is the most important source of carbohydrates as well as an essential element of everyone's diet.
-But there are an infinite number of local variations: for example, in colder Countries it is customary to consume rye bread, which is more resistant to low temperatures and has a higher amount of protein.
+In Europe, for example, wheat bread is the most important source of carbohydrates in the diet and an essential element of nutrition of each.
+But there are an infinite number of local variations: for example, in colder countries it is common to eat rye bread, which is more resistant to low temperatures and has a higher quantity of proteins.

-Just to mention a few, in Italy we have baked goods such as grissini, piadina, focaccia, pizza, pinsa, Altamura bread and pane carasau, in France baguettes and croissants, in Germany pretzel and vollkornbrot, in Spain pan de payés, and so on.
+Without any claim to completeness, in Italy we have baked goods such as breadsticks, piadina, focaccia, pizza, pinsa, Altamura bread and carasau bread, in France baguettes and brioches, in Germany pretzels and vollkornbrot, in Spain pan de payés and so on.

-Baked goods vary greatly from one culture to another, and it is almost impossible to represent them all in a short overview.
-However, we can mention some that are most common and cross-cultural.
+Baked goods vary greatly from one culture to another, and it is almost impossible to summarize them all in one summary.
+We can, however, mention some of the most common and transversal to various cultures.

 Bread

-Available in many varieties, shapes, and textures, including French baguettes, pita bread, Indian naan, and many others.
+Available in many varieties, shapes and textures, including French baguettes, pita breads, Indian naans and many more.

-This category includes a wide range of desserts prepared through baking: cakes, cookies, croissants, and many others, each with its own recipe and uniqueness
+This category includes a wide range of sweets prepared through baking: cakes, biscuits, brioches and many others, each with its own recipe and uniqueness.

 Pizza

-An iconic Italian dish, and more specifically of the Neapolitan tradition, it is popular all over the world with a variety of regional styles reflecting local preferences.
+An iconic Italian dish, more precisely from the Neapolitan tradition, it is popular throughout the world with a variety of regional styles that reflect local preferences.

 Flat breads

-This category includes dishes such as tortillas, chapati (low bread typical of Indian tradition), roti (Pakistan, Bangladesh, Nepal, and Sri Lanka), lavash (Caucasian region), and many others, often used as an accompaniment for main dishes or as a base for filling.
+This category includes dishes such as tortillas, chapati (a flat bread typical of Indian tradition), roti (Pakistan, Bangladesh, Nepal and Sri Lanka), lavash (Caucasian region) and many others, often used as accompaniment for main dishes or as a base to fill.

 Pinsa among baked goods: the role of innovation

-Pinsa is a baked product, just like bread, pizza, and focaccia.
-However, it has distinctive characteristics that go beyond its shape and have contributed significantly to its success in Italy and abroad.
+The pinsa It is a baked product, just like bread, pizza and focaccia.
+However, it has distinctive characteristics that go far beyond its shape and have contributed significantly to its success in Italy and abroad.

-in an industry so deeply rooted in the tradition of every country, region and city, it is extremely difficult to introduce something new and make it successful.
-Figuratively, it would be like trying to take bread off our tables to make room for something else: very difficult, if not almost impossible.
+The positioning of the grip depends largely on the differentiation combined with a strong innovative contribution and relevance for the target audience.
+Innovation, in particular, is the key element: in a sector so rooted in the food traditions of every country, region and city, it is very difficult to introduce something new and make it a success.
+To take it to the extreme, it is like wanting to take bread off our tables to make room for something else: extremely difficult, if not almost impossible.

-Yet, pinsa has gained a very interesting position in the market.
-It can be found in pizzerias, restaurants, pubs, not to mention - of course - pinserie.
-And this is mainly due to its innovative character, combined with its ability to meet the needs of consumers, who for more than a decade have been demanding (from baked goods) a perfect mix of taste, digestibility and lightness.
+Yet, the pinsa has conquered a very interesting positioning in the market.
+It is offered in pizzerias, restaurants, pubs, not to mention – obviously – pinserias.
+And this is mainly due to its innovative nature, combined with the ability to intercept consumer needs, which for more than a decade has been asking (from baked goods) a perfect mix of taste, digestibility and lightness.

-Therefore, the success of pinsa is not accidental: even today, more than 20 years after its creation (2001), pinsa conquers the public because it maintains the exquisite character of baked goods but reduces their negative perception, which is precisely that of a caloric, heavy food, suitable only for heavy meals.
-In contrast to this, pinsa is also an excellent appetizer, a snackfor bars and restaurants (but also for an evening with friends), an accompaniment to the main meal, and a light and delicious dessert.
+The success of the pinsa is therefore nothing by chance: even today, more than 20 years after its creation (2001), the pinsa conquers large sections of the public because it maintains the exquisite character of baked goods but reduces the negative perception of them, which is precisely that of an energetic, heavy food, indicated only for heavy meals.
+Unlike this, pinsa is also an excellent aperitif, a snack for bars and restaurants (but also for an evening with friends), an accompaniment to the main meal, a light and delicious dessert.

-the flour mix for pizzerias, restaurants and pinserie that want to offer a freshly made pinsa;
+- the mix of flours for pizzerias, restaurants and pinserias that want to offer a pinsa made on the spot;

-- the frozen bases for catering operators and end consumers;
+- frozen bases for catering operators and consumers;

-- the refrigerated and room-temperature products for consumers who want to always have something good (and light) at home that can be prepared in less than 10 minutes.
+- the product from the fridge and at room temperature for the consumer, who always wants to have something good (and light) at home to prepare in less than 10 minutes.

 Key ingredients of baked goods and pinsa

-As stated before, pinsa is a baked product.
-So, its macro-components are the typical ones of the category, but with variations on the theme that make it stand out in the market.
-In general, however, we can identify some essential elements that are common to baked goods.
+Pinsa is a baked product, we were saying.
+Therefore, its macro-components are those typical of the category, but with variations on the theme that create that perception of difference on the market.
+In general, however, we can identify some essential elements, or at least common to baked products.

 Flour

-This is the basic ingredient of baked goods and is obtained from different grains, such as wheat, rice, corn, oats, and rye.
-The choice of flour conditions texture and colour, but also the taste of the final product.
-In pinsa, the flour mix is the basis for differentiation: instead of wheat flour alone, pinsa uses a mix of wheat, rice, and soy, which helps to keep it low-calorie and create crunchiness and softness at the same time.
+It is the basic ingredient of baked goods and is obtained from different cereals, such as wheat, rice, corn, oats and rye.
+The choice of flour affects the consistency and color, but also the taste of the final product.
+In pinsa, the flour mix is the basis of differentiation: instead of just wheat flour, pinsa uses a mix of wheat, rice and soy, which helps to contain the calorie intake, creating crunchiness and softness at the same time.

 Water is needed to activate the gluten and create the dough.
-Each dough has its own percentage of water to adhere to.
-Pinsa, for example, relies on a highly hydrated dough, because hydration influences also lightness and digestibility.
-For pinsa we use 80cl of water per kilogram of flour
+Each dough has its own quantity (or rather percentage) of water to follow.
+Pinsa, for example, is based on a highly hydrated dough, because hydration also has an impact on lightness and digestibility.
+Pinsa requires the use of 80 cl of water for every kilo of flour.

 Yeast

-In biology, yeasts are unicellular microorganisms.
-In cooking, yeasts increase the volume of dough, making it soft and light.
-There are different types of yeast, natural ones, such as brewer's yeast and sourdough, and chemical ones.
-Yeast create a category of products, so-called “leavened” products, including bread, pizza, pinsa, breadsticks, and pastries such as cakes, cookies, brioche, muffins, and croissants.
+At a biological level, yeasts are single-celled microorganisms.
+In the kitchen, Yeasts increase the volume of the dough, making it soft and light.
+There are different types of yeast, especially natural ones, such as brewer's yeast and sourdough, and chemical ones.
+Yeast gives rise to a category of products, the so-called "leavened", including bread, pizza, pinsa, breadsticks and sweets such as cakes, biscuits, brioche, muffins and croissants.

 If there is a category of leavened products, it means that there is also one that is not based on leavening.
-This includes foods such as unleavened bread, piadina, tortillas, rice cakes, and crackers without yeast.
+This includes foods such as unleavened bread, wraps, tortillas, rice cakes and crackers without yeast.

-Pinsa Di Marco contains sourdough, or mother yeast, a living mixture made from flour and water, obtained from the spontaneous fermentation of these two ingredients.
+Pinsa Di Marco contains Pasta Madre, or mother yeast, a living compound made from flour and water, obtained from the spontaneous fermentation of these two ingredients.

 Salt

-Used to enhance the flavour of the other ingredients and to regulate the rising of the dough.
-Pinsa contains a small amount of salt (about 20 grams per kilogram of flour).
+Used to enhance the flavor of other ingredients and to regulate the leavening of the dough.
+Pinsa contains a small amount of salt (about 20 grams per kilo of flour).

 Butter or oil

-They provide fats that contribute to the softness, texture, and flavour of baked goods.
-Pinsa contains no butter, but a small amount of extra-virgin olive oil (20 grams per kilogram of flour).
+They provide fats that contribute to the softness, consistency and flavor of baked goods.
+Pinsa does not contain butter, but a small amount of EVO oil (20 g per kilo of flour).

-Since there are so many baked products, the topic of nutritional characteristics can only be addressed in general terms, and then delved into with the specific food of interest.
+Since there are so many baked goods, the topic of nutritional characteristics can be addressed only in general terms, and then go into more detail on the specific food of interest.

-People tend to ban or greatly reduce the consumption of baked goods in a low-calorie diet.
-Granted that each case should be handled by dedicated professionals and that “DIY diets” are not the right solution, completely eliminating baked goods (and thus cutting down on carbohydrates) from one's diet reduces energy intake and can lead to major nutrient deficiencies.
-The solution is a balanced plan, which can only be prescribed by a professional.
+People tend to banish or significantly reduce the consumption of baked goods in a low-calorie diet.
+Given that each case should be handled by dedicated professionals and that the “do it yourself” is not the right solution, completely eliminating baked goods (and therefore, in fact, cutting down on carbohydrates) from your diet reduces energy intake and can lead to deficiencies of important nutrients.
+The solution is a balanced plan which, it is worth repeating, can only be prescribed by a professional.

-Pinsa, as pointed out repeatedly, was created (also) to provide a lightness that is not so common within baked goods.
-This does not mean that it lowers the amount of carbohydrates or that it is a “dietetic” food in the strict sense, but that compared to more illustrious competitors (e.g., pizza) it tends to provide a lower calorie intake.
-Of course, you must be careful with seasonings and toppings.
+The pinsa, as underlined on several occasions, was born (also) to guarantee a lightness not so common inside baked goods.
+This does not mean that it cuts down on the amount of carbohydrates or that it is a food “dietary” in the strict sense, but which compared to its more illustrious competitors (e.g. pizza) tends to provide a lower caloric intake.
+Obviously, you have to be very careful about how you stuff it.

 Better fresh, packaged or frozen?

-Let's have a look at the pros and cons of each, taking into consideration the point of view of the consumer and of professionals, such as owners of bars, restaurants and pizzerias.
+Let's look at the pros and cons of each one together, taking into consideration the point of view of the consumer and also of the operators, such as the owners of bars, restaurants and pizzerias.

 Fresh products, from bread to pizza

 Fresh products are the highest quality choice.
-The thought immediately goes to freshly baked bread, but fresh foods include freshly cooked pizza, bread and breadsticks handmade by some restaurants, pinsa made from the flour mix, as well as cakes and desserts prepared and baked on site.
+The thought immediately goes to freshly baked bread, but fresh foods include pizza cooked on the spot, bread and breadsticks handcrafted by some restaurants, pinsa made from a mix of flours, as well as sweets and desserts prepared on site.

-The freshness of these products not only offers exceptional flavour, but also perfect texture due to artisanal preparation and the absence of preservatives or additives.
-Bakeries, pastry shops, restaurants, and pinseries are just some of the places where freshly made baked goods can be found and tasted.
-The challenge, for operators, is obviously related to storage: fresh baked goods have a very limited shelf life and often require daily or even more frequent preparation.
+The freshness of these products not only offers an exceptional flavour, but also an optimal consistency thanks to the artisanal preparation and the absence of preservatives or additives.
+Bakeries, pastry shops, restaurants, focaccerie and pinseria are just some of the places where you can find and consume baked goods made on the spot.
+The challenge for operators is obviously linked to conservation: fresh baked goods have a very limited shelf life and often require daily or even more frequent preparation.

-Frozen baked goods are a convenient and practical solution for catering professionals and end consumers who want long-term storage.
-Frozen baked products for bars, for example, are widely used as well as in restaurants, pubs, and other establishments where they can be thawed when needed.
-The deep-freezing process preserves the original organoleptic characteristics, providing a satisfying experience.
+Frozen bakery products are a convenient and practical solution for catering and end consumers who want long-term preservation.
+Frozen bakery products for bars, for example, are widely used, but also in restaurants, in places such as pubs and other establishments, where they can be defrosted when needed.
+The freezing process preserves the organoleptic characteristics original, offering a satisfying experience.